0xAX/linux-insides/mm/linux-mm-1.md

 There is also `memblock_reserve` function which does the same as `memblock_add`, but only with one difference.
 It stores `memblock_type.reserved` in the memblock instead of `memblock_type.memory`.

 Of course this is not the full API.
-Memblock provides an API for not only adding `memory` and `reserved` memory regions, but also:
+Memblock provides APIs for not only adding `memory` and `reserved` memory regions, but also:

 * memblock_remove - removes memory region from memblock;
 * memblock_find_in_range - finds free area in given range;